metaspace2020/metaspace/ansible/aws/PRODUCTION_UPGRADE.md

 git switch master
-git merge release  # Ideally this should do nothing, as hotfixes should be merged from release back into master ASAP git switch release git merge master  # Make sure this does a "fast-forward" merge git push origin master release
+git merge release  # Ideally this should do nothing, as hotfixes should be merged from release back into master ASAP git switch release git merge master --ff-only  # Enforce a "fast-forward" merge to ensure release doesn't diverge from master git push origin master release
 ```